By DullesMoms, Apr 2020

 Blue Blubber Jellyfish Cam

 The National Aquarium also boasts a mesmerizing jellyfish exhibit featuring Blue Blubber Jellyfish.
 This distinctive invertebrate, ranging from white to blue to dark purple, has a staccato-like rhythm that provides viewers the opportunity to find their zen.
-Check it out — you’ll see what we mean!

-Can’t get enough?
 Check out another Jellyfish exhibit featuring delicate sea nettles at the Monterey Bay Aquarium.

 Smithsonian’s National Zoo & Conservation Biology Institute